 St. John’s homeowner warns of rental scam using her property’s address

-A woman, who lives near Memorial University in St. John’s, finds that her address has been used by scammers dozens of time.
+A woman, who lives near Memorial University in St. John’s, finds that her address has been used by scammers dozens of times.
 Over the past three years, she estimates that 35-40 people came to view her property only to realize that it was a scam.
 It was barely noticeable at first, but these visits started picking up last year – becoming a weekly cadence.
 A young man who fell victim to this scam told her that he saw an ad posted to a student housing group on Facebook.

 Source: CBC